Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 They were like a noble family.

-They lived in a castle.
+I lived in a castle.

-and then we went through a period of time where they weren't.
+And then we went through a period of time where they weren't.

-as time goes on, everyone gets more rights
+It's funny, in my head, like, where just, you know, as time goes on, everyone gets more rights and equality becomes more achieved.

-But unfortunately, it's not like that.
+But it's, unfortunately, it's not like that.

 Yeah, it's really interesting.

-There's some points I make later around, like,
+There's some points I make later around, like, land ownership and stuff for women.

-and it felt progressive reading about it.
+And it's, it felt progressive reading about it.

-is the 16th century um so yeah she was formally educated but her real education happened on the
+So, yeah, she was formally educated, but her real education happened on the sea.

-of time as a child with their father on his trading and fishing voyages helping hone her
+No, she spent a lot of times a child with their father on his trading and fishing voyages,

-and how to navigate the treacherous waters.
+how to predict weather patterns, and how to navigate the treacherous waters.

-And this intimate knowledge of the hard-to-navigate
+And this intimate knowledge of the hard to navigate and largely,

-and largely uncharted inlets of her own territory
+uncharted inlets of her own territory

 certainly made her a force to be reckoned with.

-In 1546, she married Donal O'Flaherty,
+In 1546, she married

-the heir of the O'Flaherty clan.
+Donnell O'Flaherty, the heir of the

+seen as a good match.
 They were, I think, a similarly powerful family

 with control of another large section of land.